Lercher/SparqlJsBinding/Readme.md

 ## Retrieve

-The reversed operation of Store
+The reverse operation of Store

 ### Prepare a retrieve with a given property schema and a type for the object

 The retrieve function can be reused.
+Prefix and type parameters as in Store.

 ```javascript
 var retrieve = sparql.retrieve(propertyPrefix, idPrefix._asResource);
 ```

-### Get a promise to the object
+### Get a promise to the loaded JS object

-res is the ID of the article as string so it has to be converted to an RDF resource first.
+res is the ID of the article as a string so it has to be converted to an RDF resource first.

 ```javascript
 var articleResource = sparql.resource(res);